 When using RDMs with VMware ESXi 5.5, ESXi 6.0 and ESXi 6.5, the SCSI timeouts on RDMs should be adjusted on Linux Guest OS versions.
 The default SCSI timeouts for RDMs on Linux Guest OS versions are set to 30 seconds.
-VIOLIN recommends setting this value to at least 120 seconds to cover certain conditions, such as controller firmware upgrades for the QV2020 platform.
+MAESTRO recommends setting this value to at least 120 seconds to cover certain conditions, such as controller firmware upgrades.

-To change these values, the administrator can create a script on the Linux Guest OS under the letc/udev/ rules.d directory.
+To change these values, the administrator can create a script on the Linux Guest OS under the /etc/udev/ rules.d directory.
 As an example, the script in use is called 99-scsi-disk.rules.
 This does not affect virtual disk timeout values, which are set to 180 seconds by default.